 Bob Gent moved that the Executive Committee be allowed to consider the elements of a "Dark Sky League Travel" event.
+William Bogardus seconded the motion.
 The motion passed by consensus.

 MISCELLANEOUS.
 Barry Beaman informed the Council about the AAVSO/League AstroNote 27, "How to observe Beta Lyrae."
 Roger Kolman and Barry are working on a new variable star observing club that would be administrated by AAVSO staff.
 The League would issue the award.